Merluza a la Vasca

 HINT: Soak them in cold, salty water which may make them open and get rid of any grains of sand that are inside them.

 Start by washing the fish and then patting it dry.
-Season the flour with salt and pepper and then roll the hake cutlets in the flour.
+Season the flour with salt and pepper and then roll the hake in the flour.

 Heat the oil in a large frying pan that has a lid and fry the onion slowly until it goes transparent.
-Add the hake cutlets to the frying pan and cook gently for about 2 to 3 minutes before turning them and cooking them for a further 2 to 3 minutes.
+Add the hake steaks to the frying pan and cook gently for about 2 to 3 minutes before turning them and cooking them for a further 2 to 3 minutes.

 Add the wine and water, bring to the boil and add the clams and peas.
 Put the lid on the pan (this creates the heat which will help the clams to open) and cook for about another 5 minutes or until the clams open.